dynamsoft-docs/barcode-reader-docs/programming/javascript/api-reference/BarcodeReader/accessors.md

 ## licenseServer

-Gets or sets the URL of the license tracking server.
+Gets or sets the URL of the license tracking server used to authenticate the license (handshakeCode) and track barcode reading usage.
 When set to null (default value), it will connect to Dynamsoft's license tracking servers for online verification.
+A self hosting option is available.
+Learn more about [License Tracking Server 2.0](https://www.dynamsoft.com/license-tracking/docs/about/index.html?ver=latest).
+Set this API before calling [createInstance](methods/initialize-and-destroy.md#createInstance).

 ### get